- Crawlspace & Basement Services

 Learn how you can improve your home’s energy performance with a home energy audit, including a blower door test, from Total Home Performance.
 This audit also includes an energy assessment of your home’s appliances and an inspection of your entire house, inside and out — including your attic and crawl space or basement.

-After the audit, we’ll provide you with a full report that includes suggestions and strategies for improving your home’s energy efficiency.
+After the audit, we’ll provide you with a full report that includes suggestions and strategies for improving your home’s energy efficiency, health, safety, and comfort.